High School Department Chairman, Secondary Instructor (Bible, History, English)

 It was at this point that Mr. Correia was invited to join the teaching staff of TCCA by then High School Director, Mrs. Claudette Lewis.
 Since that time, Mr. Correia has not looked back.
 "Although I never anticipated a career in teaching, with every passing year I am more assuredly convinced that this is what I was destined to do," he joyfully affirms.
 "The opportunity to participate so intimately in the precious lives of our youth is a unique and sobering privilege that warrants our full and unimpeded attention."
 Continuing, he asserted that "secondary level instructors possess a weighty position of trust as parental representatives providing a necessary compass to our students so that they are well equipped to navigate through the complexities of life in pursuit of God's eternal purposes for their lives.
 What greater responsibility is there?"

-Mr. Correia lives near Tri-City Christian Academy with his lovely bride of nineteen years, Sharon, and his blessed daughter, Marie.
-His three step-sons, Ernest, Christopher, and Caleb, have established homes of their own, two serving in the United States Marine Corps and the other as a journalist covering chemical and energy companies for Reuters in NYC currently assigned to Williston, ND.
-Mr. C, as he is affectionately known, is blessed to have two grandchildren, Tristan and Connor, and looks forward with great anticipation to welcoming several more!
+Mr. Correia lives near Tri-City Christian Academy with his lovely bride of twenty-three years, Sharon.
+His blessed daughter, Marie Fredette, married her high school sweetheart, Robert, and the two have a beautiful son, Bobby.
+His three step-sons, Ernest, Christopher, and Caleb, have established homes of their own as well, two having served in the United States Marine Corps and the other a journalist covering energy for Reuters and residing in Houston.
+Mr. C, as he is affectionately known, is blessed to have three grandchildren, Tristan, Connor, and Bobby, looks forward with great anticipation to welcoming several more!